What is a mattress topper?

 Latex

-Like memory foam, latex contours to the shape of your body but recovers its shape quicker when pressure is removed.
-It also tends to be bouncier and is easier to turn over in bed.
-To avoid the cradling feel you can sometimes experience with memory foam, latex is a good alternative.
+Like memory foam, latex conforms to body shape but recovers its shape quicker when pressure is removed.
+It also has a bouncier feel, making it easier to change positions in bed.

 Featherbeds